jatainkumar/contact-list-app/README.md

 **Component-Based Architecture**: The application is broken down into small, reusable components (ContactCard, SearchBar, etc.) following the single responsibility principle.
 Each component has a clear, focused purpose.

 **Custom Hooks Pattern**: Business logic is extracted into the `useContacts` custom hook, separating data management from UI rendering.
-This makes the code more testable and reusable.
+This makes the code more reusable.

 **Mocked Data with Simulated API**: Rather than connecting to a real backend, the application uses mock data with simulated async behavior (loading states) to demonstrate realistic API interaction patterns without requiring backend infrastructure.